 Shine a Light Across the Woodwork and Circle Flaws

 Position a hand-held bulb (at least 60 watts) so it shines across (rakes) the wood surface to detect loose paint, rough edges and other blemishes in the surface to determine what needs to be filled.
 Take a pencil and lightly circle spots that need work.

 Consider Liquid Sandpaper, Especially on Lead Paint

-After final sanding and vacuuming, some pros go the extra step of wiping woodwork down with a liquid deglosser such as Wil-Bond by Wilson-Imperial or ESP by Flood.
+After final sanding and vacuuming, some pros go the extra step of wiping woodwork down with a liquid deglosser such as bonding primer or ESP by Flood.
 This step will ensure a good bond.
 And if you have to deal with lead paint, this step can replace sanding.

 Dust and Vacuum Thoroughly

 When the first sanding and scraping step is complete, dust off all areas with an old paint brush and vacuum woodwork with a brush attachment.